Theucalyptus/StageIoT/README.md

 The 'Visualize' page also pulls data from the cache if the selected duration is shorter than the cache duration.
 This means, however, that if the platform was recently restarted, selecting a duration shorter than the cache size will return no data, as they are expected to be in cache, while the data is actually available in the databse (see Improvement 8)

 ### Android Application
-The provided Android app is used to gather data from the smartphone's sensors (GPS location, orientation data) and send them to the
+The provided Android app is used to gather data from the smartphone's sensors (GPS location, orientation data) and send them to the client.

 ## Possible Improvements:
 1. ~~Redo device edit/list page to show lora eui if present~~ DONE (31008e87991f8ac9bcb3403117db5f9f2508782d)